Devilly/hobby_log/image-stitching/README.md

 <image src="result.jpg" width="500" />

-## References
-* An alternative could be [Hugin](https://hugin.sourceforge.io/) but I didn't get this to work immediately.
+An alternative to the stitching library could be [Hugin](https://hugin.sourceforge.io/) but installing that via `brew` didn't work nicely and I left it at that.